aklivity/zilla-docs/src/how-tos/amazon-msk/production-mutual-trust.md

 1. The Kafka client with access to the public internet issued a request to create a new topic
 2. This request was directed to the internet-facing Network Load Balancer
-3. The Network Load Balancer forwarded the request to the Aklivity Public MSK Proxy
+3. The Network Load Balancer forwarded the request to the Zilla Plus (Public MSK Proxy)
-4. The Aklivity Public MSK Proxy verified the client identity of the Kafka client
+4. The Zilla Plus (Public MSK Proxy) verified the client identity of the Kafka client
-5. The Aklivity Public MSK Proxy selected a matching client certificate to propagate client identity
+5. The Zilla Plus (Public MSK Proxy) selected a matching client certificate to propagate client identity
-6. The Aklivity Public MSK Proxy routed the request to the appropriate MSK broker
+6. The Zilla Plus (Public MSK Proxy) routed the request to the appropriate MSK broker
 7. The topic was created in the MSK broker
 8. Public access was verified, authorized by trusted client certificate